Updated by Bobby

 5. Ibanez APEX200 and APEX20 7-String

-The APEX200 is the “full” version of the instrument, with Dimarzio pickups, a solid Alder body, and the Edge 7 tremolo system.
+Ibanez has made multiple versions of James Shaffer's APEX signature, where the most recent version is the APEX30.
+In years past the APEX200 was the “full” version of the instrument, with DiMarzio pickups, a solid Alder body, and the Edge 7 tremolo system.

 Whenever you have a pricing discrepancy like that it’s often clear where the manufacturer is cutting costs.
 In some cases, the losses that come with the cheaper guitar are acceptable and in others it’s not.